a2nt/frigate/README.md

 For an instance Orange Pi 5
 All comercial and external services are removed.

+You can get pre-build docker image at: https://github.com/users/a2nt/packages/container/frigate/versions

+Or you can build the docker image on your own:

 1) Pull the repo
 ```
 git pull https://github.com/a2nt/frigate.git && cd ./frigate